arc-language/core-parser/PACKAGE.md

 func (s *BaseArcParserListener) ExitBlock(ctx *BlockContext)
     ExitBlock is called when production block is exited.

+func (s *BaseArcParserListener) ExitBreakStmt(ctx *BreakStmtContext)
+    ExitBreakStmt is called when production breakStmt is exited.

 func (s *BaseArcParserListener) ExitCastExpression(ctx *CastExpressionContext)
     ExitCastExpression is called when production castExpression is exited.